xz76/DNA-Barcode-classification/Readme.md

 ## Data

--   All methods can be run directly by using the original data sets.
+-   All methods can be run directly by using the original data sets at “/Data” folder.
 No external data is needed.

 -   Since different methods may use a different types of data forms, such as character to integer, one-hot encoder, or k-mers, thus,